-For instance, although one common narrative about charter schools is that they naturally foster innovation, traditional district schools are strongly represented in the Canopy data.2 In 2018-19, the published dataset featured nearly double the number of traditional district schools compared to charter schools (see Figure 2).3 about two thirds.
+For instance, although one common narrative about charter schools is that they naturally foster innovation, traditional district schools are strongly represented in the Canopy data.
+In 2018-19, the published dataset featured nearly double the number of traditional district schools compared to charter schools (see Figure 2).

+It's worth noting that the number of district schools remained about the same in 2020-21, though the number of charter schools increased by about two thirds.
 While this jump in charter school participation is striking during a year that was uniquely challenging for public school leaders, it doesn't necessarily mean that charter schools were innovating more in 2020-21.
 A range of factors, including Canopy methodology that depends on the participation of nominators and schools, contributed to producing these numbers.